 Cost: To cover the room rental fee, we ask for a donation from participants.
 The nominal donation has been $2 per musician.
 Due to reduced gathering size post-COVID, the suggested donation was increased to $3 per musician.
 Either way we have occasional free jams if we've collected more than is needed for the month.
 Listeners need not contrubute -- in other words, it's “pay to play”.

 Every Monday (except possibly major holidays), 7:00-9:00pm.

 Since some people gather before 7:00 to eat, sometimes the music starts early.

 Questions?
 Call or email Pete Showman (see below)

 We end at approximately 9:00 pm.
-Please help ensure the room is clean and arranged as we found it before you leave.
+Please help ensure the Jam site is clean and arranged as we found it before you leave.